-Make every minute count by following this 2-day Granada itinerary which highlights the best things to do in one of Spain’s most captivating cities.
+As a two-time visitor, this is where I can help.
+Make every minute count by following my 2-day Granada itinerary which is a complete guide to the best things to see in one of southern Spain’s gems.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 How Many Days Do You Need in Granada?